heathermiller/dist-prog-book/chapter/8/big-data.md

 - Execution Models
   - MapReduce (intermediate writes to disk): What is the sequence of actions when a MapReduce functions are called?
 How is write-to-disk good/bad (fault-tolerant/slow)?
 How does the data are transmitted across clusters efficiently (store locally)?
 To shorten the total time for MP operations, it uses backup tasks.
 When MP jobs are pipelined, what optimizations can be performed by FlumeJava?
 In spite of optimizations and pipelining, what is the inherent limitation (not support iterative algorithm?)
-  - Spark (all in memory): Explain with PageRank example why Spark is better than map reduce. what are the limitations of Spark ?
+  - Spark (all in memory): introduce spark architecture, different layers, what happens when a spark job is executed? what is the role of a driver/master/worker, how does a scheduler schedule the tasks and what performance measures are considered while scheduling? how does a scheduler manage node failures and missing partitions? how are the user defined transformations passed to the workers? how are the RDDs stored and memory management measures on workers? do we need checkpointing at all given RDDs leverage lineage for recovery? if so why ?
   - Pregel
     Overview of Pregel.
 Its implementation and working. its limitations.
 Do not  stress more since we have a better model GraphX to explain a lot.
 - Evaluation: Given same algorithm, what is the performance differences between Hadoop, Spark, Dryad and SparkSQL?
 There are no direct comparison for all those models, so we may want to compare separately: